What is Workflow Automation?

 Although 63% of healthcare respondents use workflow automation tools, 67% spend eight or more hours a week on manual data entry.
 Meanwhile, 68% have identified as many as four inefficiencies in their business processes; 12% have identified five or more.

 The Current State of Workflow Automation

 How are administrators and managers currently using workflow automation tools?

-First, we wanted to understand how many administrators or managers are using workflow tools, and why.
+First, we wanted to understand how many administrators or managers are using workflow automation tools, and why.

 Are you currently using workflow automation tools?

 Why does your organization use workflow automation tools?

 - 76% use these tools to standardize or automate daily workflows

 - 58% use workflow automation tools for data/reporting and planning